milos-agathon/animated-map-lineplot/README.md

-# animated-map-lineplot
+# Animated map and lineplot with R

-This code helps you visualize global data on violence on animated map and lineplot using R
+This code combines a map and lineplot of global violence against civilians into a single animated plot, using R 😎.